joe-purramid/the_purramid_0_1/app/src/main/specifications/review_session_decisions.md

 - **Key Decisions**:
   - Use a single circle icon ic_circle_base
   - Change the color of that icon programmatically
-  - Do not use tint values
+  - Do not use tint values for traffic lights
   - Do not use ic_circle_*_filled where * is color

 - **Reviewed**: 3 July 2025